coleifer/huey/docs/guide.rst

 -------------

-Task locking can be accomplished using the :py:meth:`Huey.lock_task` method, which acts can be used as a context-manager or decorator.
+Task locking can be accomplished using the :py:meth:`Huey.lock_task` method, which can be used as a context-manager or decorator.

-This lock is designed to be used to prevent multiple invocations of a task from running concurrently.
-If using the lock as a decorator, place it directly above the function declaration.
+This lock prevents multiple invocations of a task from running concurrently.

 If a second invocation occurs and the lock cannot be acquired, then a special :py:class:`TaskLockedException` is raised and the task will not be executed.
-If the task is configured to be retried, then it will be retried normally, but the failure to acquire the lock is not considered an error.
+If the task is configured to be retried, then it will be retried normally.

 Examples:

 .. code-block:: python

     @huey.periodic_task(crontab(minute='*/5'))
-    @huey.lock_task('reports-lock')
-    def generate_report():
+    @huey.lock_task('reports-lock')  # Goes *after* the task decorator. def generate_report():
         # If a report takes longer than 5 minutes to generate, we do
         # not want to kick off another until the previous invocation